ajfisher/building-droids-with-js/slides.md

 about them.

-Now the arduino is way too under powered to run JavasScript so we’re going to use our computer to do that.
-As such we just need to pass messages down the wire to the arduino over the USB cable so for that we use a protocol called Firmata.
+Now the arduino is way too under powered to run JavasScript so we’re going to use our computer to do that using a protocol called Firmata.

 So Firmata allows you to tell the arduino to do things like turn a pin on or off, take a reading etc. Firmata is a neat idea as it exposes nearly all of the features of the arduino but via a protocol so now you can control it from somewhere else that talks the firmata protocol...

-Hang on - that sounds suspiciously like an API and an API can tap into other things.
+Hang on - that sounds suspiciously like an API.

 ---